ProofOfPizza/proofofpizza.github.io/_posts/2022-03-07-how-to-learn-new-skills-wihtout-magic-promises.md

   - skills
   - devops
 ---
 "Professor", my colleague  asks me jokingly, "Why don't you write a blog about how I can learn Javascript."
 That got me thinking, since I am eternally learning new things, always studying something: Music theory, playing an instrument, Spanish, Turkish, Math, Programming, and the list goes on.
 Have I learned anything about the process of learning?
-Did I distill any rules that I now apply either consciously or unconsiously?
+Did I distill any rules that I now apply either consciously or unconsciously?

 The question of how to learn is asked by many, but only few of us actually listen to the answers, and even fewer of us put them into practice.
 That is because even if you do all the right things, the right ways (assuming we could clearly define those) it still costs us.
 It takes effort, time, energy, focus.
 And for us working people with a life that means it takes up space in a life that is already full and something will need to give.
 You can learn effectively, sure, but here is the first consideration: There are no shortcuts.